-The dentists carried out consultations, assessments and treatment in line with current National Institute for Health and Care Excellence guidelines, Faculty of General Dental Practice, (FGDP), guidelines, the Department of Health publication 'Delivering better oral health: an evidence-based toolkit for prevention' and General Dental Council guidelines.
-The dentist described to us how examinations and assessments were carried out.
+The dentists carried out consultations, assessments and treatment in line with National Institute for Health and Care Excellence, Faculty of General Dental Practice, Department of Health, General Dental Council and British Orthodontic Society guidelines.
+The dentists described to us how examinations and assessments were carried out.
 Patients completed a medical history form which included detailing health conditions, medicines being taken and allergies, as well as details of their dental and social history.
-The dentists then carried out a detailed examination.
-Patients were made aware of the condition of their oral health and whether it had changed since the last appointment.
-Following the examination the diagnosis was discussed with the patient and treatment options and costs explained.
+The dentists then carried out a detailed examination and assessment.
+Following the examination treatment was discussed with the patient and options and costs explained.
 Follow-up appointments were scheduled to individual requirements.
+Details of the treatments carried out were documented